 Galveston Bay's long history of industrial manufacturing has caused environmental damage.
 The pollution from this manufacturing has left toxic compounds in the sediment of our rivers, bayous, and Galveston Bay itself.
+Sediments are monitored in Galveston Bay and the Houston Ship Channel, but are only monitored in a few rivers and bayous.

-Trash and toxics can threaten the environment and human health.
-But they are inadequately monitored across large portions of the Bay, resulting in the assessment of "incomplete" grades for two of our three indicators.
+Litter and trash can also threaten the environment and human health.
+But trash is inadequately monitored across large portions of the Bay, resulting in the assessment of "incomplete" grade for litter and trash.